ParallelMaths/parallel/pages/8-04-infinite-hotel.md

 :::

 ::: problem id=2_2 marks=1
-__2.2.__ When do the three dots start split apart, with the red dot flying off in a different direction?
+__2.2.__ After the three dots start split apart, when does the red dot fly off in a different direction?

 * [x] Roughly 56 seconds
 * [ ] Roughly 58 seconds